As Trump administration confronts migrant crisis, detention centers are clearing out

 TRUMP ADMINISTRATION TO EXPAND 'REMAIN-IN-MEXICO' PROGRAM AT KEY BORDER CROSSINGS

-What has also helped agents, specifically in terms of supplies, is the $4.6 billion emergency funding supplemental for the border that was passed in June which provided humanitarian aid for dealing with the migrant crisis.
+What has also helped agents, specifically in terms of supplies, is the $4.6 billion emergency funding supplemental for the border that was passed in June and provided humanitarian aid for dealing with the migrant crisis.

 "My only regret is that Congress didn't provide that supplemental funding quicker," Wolf told Fox News after the tour.
 "Had they provided it quicker, you'd have seen those resources up quicker and a lot of those conditions and the like would have been averted."